Loading...

 • Set an initial password for the account.

-• Force a password change on first login using account aging.
+• Force a password change on first login.

-• Inspect password aging settings for the user.
+• Inspect password aging policy applied to the user.

-• Identify where default account policy values are defined.
+• Identify where system defaults for password aging are defined.

 Walkthrough